Student Conduct System

 - A student accused of violating the Code of Conduct shall be notified of the alleged violation(s) and shall have the opportunity, within a reasonable amount of time, for a hearing to discuss them.
 This hearing shall consist of a meeting between the accused student and the Dean of Students or a designated hearing officer at which time the accused student shall have the opportunity to present his or her full and final version of the facts.
 Refusal or failure to appear at this hearing will not impede the student conduct process and judgment will be made based on the available information.

-- An accused student shall be free from disciplinary sanctions pending the conclusion of his or her hearing, except where the Dean of Students determines that the well-being, including, but not limited to, the health and safety, of the community or of the accused student is endangered by that student’s presence on campus.
+- An accused student shall be free from student conduct sanctions pending the conclusion of his or her hearing, except where the Dean of Students determines that the well-being, including, but not limited to, the health and safety, of the community or of the accused student is endangered by that student’s presence on campus.
 In these cases, the Dean of Students may take appropriate interim measures, including temporary suspension of the accused student.

 Response to Alleged Violations